 For any new contracts entered into on or after 1 January 2019, the Bank considers whether a contract is, or contains a lease.
-A lease is defined as 'a contarct, or part of contract, that conveys the right to use an asset (the underlying asset) for a period in exchange for consideration'.
+A lease is defined as 'a contract, or part of contract, that conveys the right to use an asset (the underlying asset) for a period in exchange for consideration'.
 To apply this definition the Bank assesses whether the contract meets three key evaluations which are whether:

-- The contract contains an identified asset, which is either explicitly identified in the cotract or implicitly specified by being identified at the time the asset is made available to the Bank; - The Bank has the right to obtain substantially all the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and - The Bank has the right to direct the use of the identified asset throughout the period of use.
+- The contract contains an identified asset, which is either explicitly identified in the contract or implicitly specified by being identified at the time the asset is made available to the Bank; - The Bank has the right to obtain substantially all the economic benefits from use of the identified asset throughout the period of use, considering its rights within the defined scope of the contract; and b) Measurement and recognition of leases as lessee

+The Bank has the right to direct the use of the identified asset throughout the period of use.
 The Bank assess whether it has the right to direct 'how and for what purpose' the asset is used throughout the period of use.